HomePurpl LifePIP & Benefit GuidesPIP Freebies and Discounts 2026: Maximise Savings with your PIP Benefits

 Depending on your local council, you may be eligible for a free disabled bus pass, making it easier to get out and about to social events and health appointments.
 You will need to receive the mobility component of PIP in order to claim for this PIP discount and you may also be eligible to get a free companion bus pass if you require a carer to assist you.
 You need to apply through your local council for a disabled persons bus pass and the criteria my differ so it’s best to check directly to see how to apply.

-To apply for a disabled bus pass for England
+England – how to apply for a disabled bus pass for England

-To apply for a disabled bus pass for Wales
+Wales – how to apply for a disabled bus pass for Wales

-To apply for a disabled bus pass in Scotland
+Scotland – how to apply for a disabled bus pass in Scotland

-To apply for a disabled bus pass in Northern Ireland
+Northern Ireland – how to apply for a disabled bus pass in Northern Ireland

 2. Disabled Persons Railcard

+If you receive PIP payments then you can apply for a Disabled Persons Railcard, which will give you a discount of up to 1/3 off train fares for both yourself and a companion.
 The disabled persons railcard also comes with additional benefits so if you travel by train frequently it’s worth taking a look at what else you can get.

-3. Reduced Ferry Costs
+4. Reduced Ferry Costs

 Some ferry companies will give a reduction to disabled people who hold a blue badge or disabled bus and railcards.
 You will need to check the individual ferry operators website to see what they offer to disabled people and what their criteria is for taking advantage of their PIP benefit.

-4. Reduced Coach Travel Costs
+5. Reduced Coach Travel Costs

 National Express have a Disabled Coachcard that gives you 1/3 off the price of coach tickets.
 The Disabled Coachcard is £15, plus £3 postage and packaging.
 When you book a ticket make sure you check the Coachcard box and don’t forget to carry your Coachcard with you whenever you travel, along with your ticket.
 It is worth noting that there are no reductions for carers, they would have to pay for a full price ticket.